shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Do not use Latin abbreviations.
 Use **with**, **through**, or **by using** instead. ([Vale](../testing/vale.md) rule: [`LatinTerms.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/.vale/gitlab_base/LatinTerms.yml))

-## VS Code user interface

-When describing the user interface of VS Code and the Web IDE, follow the usage and capitalization of the [VS Code documentation](https://code.visualstudio.com/docs/getstarted/userinterface), such as Command Palette and Primary Side Bar.

 ## Vulnerability Explanation

 Use title case for **Vulnerability Explanation**.